 If you’ve made this Roasted Beet and Goat Cheese Salad, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Marinated Roasted Beet Salad with Goat Cheese Recipe

 - 2 teaspoons olive oil

 - Salt and freshly ground black pepper

-If you liked this post and recipe for marinated roasted beet salad with goat cheese out these links to more Weight Watchers friendly beet recipes:
+If you like recipe for marinated roasted beet salad, check out these Weight Watchers friendly recipes:

 - Tomato, Avocado, and Golden Beet Salad – a combination I never would have considered but the reviews are favorable so I want to give it a try (Weight Watchers)

 - Quinoa, Beet & Arugula Salad – a yummy filling combination (LaaLoosh)